vz-tuhin/weblogic-buildpack/README.md

 To learn how to configure various properties of the buildpack, follow the "Configuration" links below.
 More information on extending the buildpack is available [here](docs/extending.md).

+## Potential Issues

+* Oracle WebLogic 12c (v12.1.2) Development release bits containing purely WebLogic Server packaged as a zip file (under 200 MB ) can be used with just the JRE.
+However, full installs (over 800MB of WebLogic Server bundled with or without other products bits) in form of Jar file would require full JDK and not just JRE.
+The buildpack would fail during the install of the WebLogic install binaries if just used against JRE.
+This will also affect the size of the droplet, pushing it beyond 1GB in size.
+Ensure corresponding increase in the client_max_body_size settings in the cf deployment manifest.

+* If the application push fails during the **`Uploading droplet`** phase, either the client_max_body_size is too small or the controller managing bosh-lite is running out of disk space.
+Either edit the deployment manifest and redeploy to bosh or clean up the **`/var/vcap/store/10.244.0.34.xip.io-cc-droplets/`** folder contents inside the api_z1/0 instance (use bosh ssh api_z1 0 command to login into the controller).

 ## Limitations (as of April, 2014)

 * CF release version should be equal or greater than v158 to allow overriding the client_max_body_size for droplets (the default is 256MB which is too small for WebLogic droplets).
+If using a much larger binary image of the WebLogic Server (like the jar version of WebLogic and Coherence server that itself is in excess of 800 MB in size), then the the droplet size will easily exceed 1GB in addition to the JDK binaries and application bits.

 * Only HTTP inbound traffic is allowed.
 No inbound RMI communication is allowed.
 There cannot be any peer-to-peer communication between WebLogic Server instances.